ryo-ma/github-profile-trophy/CONTRIBUTING.md

 ## Pull Requests

-Pull requests are are always welcome!
+Pull requests are always welcome!
 In general, they should a single concern in the least number of changed lines as possible.
 For changes that address core functionality, it is best to open an issue to discuss your proposal first.
 I look forward to seeing what you come up with!